WernerKr/-Un-original-Prusa-Heated-Drybox/README.md

 ![drybox2_dht20](https://github.com/user-attachments/assets/736e4f29-4da5-492b-8026-13ead673e3a8)

-#### All user settings are now stored in the file arduino_settings.h.
+#### All user settings are now stored in the file arduino_settings.h
-- #define debug
+- #define debug -> to see the Temp/Hum Data and DS18B20 addresses in the Serial Monitor uncomment next line
-- #define showFraction
+- #define showFraction -> all values with decimal values otherwise only integer values
-- #define controlLed
+- #define controlLed -> iIf an LED strip needs to be controlled ("up" Button) in non-heating mode
-- #define ControllLedAutooff
+- #define ControllLedAutooff -> Led on and Temperature >=60°C/140°F (= max. operating temperature LED strip) the led is switched off
+- #define SecondTemp -> if a second temp/hum is available - not tested without this - so should now always set
+- #define BlankScreen -> on/off ScreenSaver with "down" Button in non-heating mode
+- #define UsePixel -> ScreenSaver is "running Pixel" otherwise blank Screen
-- #define SecondTemp
+- #define WATCHDOG -> the program is monitored with WatchDog
-- #define HomeAssistant
+- #define HomeAssistant	-> send data to Homee Assistant
-- security and lan settings for Home Assistant
+-         security, lan and Name settings for Home Assistant
-- #define DS18B20xx
+- #define DS18B20xx -> also support and show DS18B20 temperature sensors
-- #define DS18B20HA
+- #define DS18B20HA -> DS18B20 data also send to Home Assinstant
-- #define DallasAdrSet
+- #define DallasAdrSet -> are the DS18B20 temp sensors adresses above correct?
+Should be set so that the sensor order always remains the same
-- #define DallasSensor1
+- #define DallasSensor1 -> first DS18B20 temp sensors available
-- #define DallasSensor2
+- #define DallasSensor2 -> second DS18B20 temp sensors available
-- #define DallasSensor3
+- #define DallasSensor3 -> third DS18B20 temp sensors available
 - all other settings (targetTemp, targetHum ...)

 ![Home Assistant](https://github.com/user-attachments/assets/1bd42809-0463-4e9a-9c2c-450904f3fe8c)